 Click here to view current schedule.

-A. Suggestion: take the exam at least 2 weeks following this online course (SAVE ALL BOOKS & MATERIALS for reference)
+A. Suggestion: take the exam at least two weeks following this class (SAVE BOOKS & MATERIALS)

 B. Test is administered under the supervision of the Division of Licensing Services.

-1. The tests change periodically & usually focus on specific parts of the law, general terms (definitions) and general knowledge.
+1. The tests change periodically and usually focus on specific parts of the law, general terms (definitions) and general knowledge.

-If you receive a FAILING GRADE, you have two options.
-1. You can set an appointment to review the test within 30 days or you may decide to retake the exam.
+If you fail the test, you can make an appointment to review the test within 30 days or you may decide to retake the exam.
 You must bring the NYS License Law with you during the review session.
-There is no limit set on the amount of times a test can be taken and/or retaken regardless of the # of failed attempts.
+There is no limit on the number of times a test can be taken.

-If at any point you wish to RESIGN as a notary, you must do so in writing to the Secretary of State.
-The effective date can be no more than 30 days from the date of receipt by the Secretary of State.
-If you do not specify a date of resignation the resignation will take effect upon delivery of notice to Secretary of State.
+If you want to RESIGN, you must do so in writing to the Secretary of State.
+Effective date can be no more than 30 days from date of receipt by Secretary of State.
+If no date, resignation takes effect upon delivery of notice to Secretary of State.
 You may not correct any mistakes in previous notarized documents after resignation.

-I strongly encourage you to visit www.NotaryPublicCentral.Com and click “Notary References” for additional important material to study from or to guide you through your new Public Office.
-In addition, you can obtain pertinent information concerning any new “Legal Updates” that have been implemented.
+I strongly encourage you to visit www.NotaryPublicCentral.Com and click “Notary References” for additional important study materials or guidance through your new Public Office.
+In addition, you can obtain pertinent information concerning recently implemented “Legal Updates.”

 Application and Oath of Office

-You will receive a perforated hard paper form entitled “Notary Public Application” at the designated testing site.
+You will receive an form entitled “Notary Public Application” at the designated testing site.
 This document is known as your Application and Oath of Office.
-Please make sure you keep this document.
+Please make sure you retain a copy of this document.
 This will serve as your Application that is submitted to the Secretary of State after you’ve received your passing exam results by mail.

 Once in receipt of your passing exam results, you must submit your Application along with a check for $60 made payable to the Department of State.
 Retain the very top portion for your records.
 This Application must be notarized; in addition, an Oath should be administered by the Notary to you (this is part of your swearing in process).
 Therefore, do not sign this Application until you are in the presence of a Notary.
-Once you’ve taken an Oath before the Notary you may submit your original Application and Exam results to the Secretary of State.
+Once you’ve taken an Oath before the Notary you may submit your original Application to the Secretary of State.
 IMPORTANT: Please make a copy of all documents for your records.
 Extra applications and directions for completing can be found on our website under the Notary References Link.

 Approximately 30 days after the Department of State receives your Application and exam results, they will issue you a Notary Public Identification Card bearing a Commission Number.
 At this point you can have a stamp and/or seal made.
-You may visit www.NotaryPublicCentral.Com click "Notary Stamps & Supplies" for your stamp selection.
+You may visit www.NotaryPublicCentral.Com click "Notary Supplies" for your stamp selection.
 You will have your products in three days.